 I get a lot of questions about burning candles and wanted to address the proper way to burn your candles you purchase from me.

-Firstly, my candles are all 100% soy wax.
+Most of my candles are 100% soy.
 Soy wax is a clean burning wax, derived from soybeans.
-I also do not add any additives or colorants to my candles (unless specifically requested).
-The only thing I add to my candles is the fragrance oil.
-NOT essential oils.
+I use fragrance oils made specifically for candles, NOT essential oils.
 You have to add a lot of essential oils to candles to make them fragrant when burning, and essential oils can be quite expensive.
 This makes for a very expensive candle, and there is a limit to how much essential oil you can add to the candle to keep it safe to burn.
 And most of the time, even with the maximum amount allowed, you still get a very mild scented candle that barely fills up a small room.
 So for this reason, I like to use fragrance oils that are made specifically for candles.

 Soy wax has a “memory”.
 So when you light it and let it melt a bit, then blow it out, when you re-light the candle, it will only melt the part that was melted previously.
 I’m sure you’ve seen candles where the wax is stuck to the sides and you have a “tunnel” down the center where the candle melted.
 This is due to not burning the candle properly.

 So here is how you properly burn a soy candle:

 1. Trim the wick.
 Every.
 Single.
 Time.
 This is super important.
 Make sure you trim the wick to a 1/4″.
 If you get black discoloration around the rim of your candle, it is because you did not trim the wick properly.
 The wax itself is clean-burning and does not cause any discoloration.
 My wicks are all 100% cotton, and if you do not trim the wick, it will cause discoloration to your jar.